 International Doctorate

 The a.r.t.e.s.
 Graduate School supports the internationalization of doctoral training.
-With the possibility of co-tutelage model of doctoral supervision on the basis of binational agreements, and the supplementary certificate “Doctor Europaeus”, the a.r.t.e.s.
+With the possibility of the co-tutelage model of doctoral supervision on the basis of binational agreements and the supplementary certificate “Doctor Europaeus”, the a.r.t.e.s.
 Graduate School hopes to contribute to the international visibility and mobility of research in the arts and humanities.

 In addition to the German doctoral degree, you can also attain the “Doctor Europaeus” certificate at the a.r.t.e.s.
 Graduate School.
 This certificate is conferred in the framework of a co-tutelage agreement with a partner university from another EU country.
 The certificate “Doctor Europaeus” is a supplementary title.
 It is not an internationally recognized, independent qualification.
 In 2005, the European University Association outlined conditions that candidates should meet.
 The a.r.t.e.s.
 Graduate School uses these conditions as a guideline.